Cost Code Standardization in Production Accounting: Architecture, Ingestion, and Compliance Automation

 def normalize(self, raw: RawTransaction) -> StandardizedTransaction:

-# 1. Syntactic cleanup
+# 1. Syntactic cleanup — strip the formatting artifacts humans introduce.

 clean_code = raw.raw_code.upper().replace(" ", "").replace("_", "-")

-# 2. Semantic mapping with fallback
+# 2. Semantic mapping with controlled fallback.
+The canonical code is

 mapping = self.MAPPING_TABLE.get(clean_code)